If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘The world doesn’t need or want a second Lord Voldemort.’

 ‘Don’t be a fool,’ Salazar snapped.
 ‘You’re a hundred times worse than Godric sometimes.
-It took Rowena and I a month to convince him the first time he killed that he was still a good person and a good wizard.
+It took Rowena and I a month to convince him the first time he killed some child-murdering witch that he was still a good person and a good wizard.
 You stand here with only noble intentions and speak about dying before you become a dark wizard.
 Did you not listen when I explained to you the principles of magic?’

 ‘There is no light and dark, only power and the intent that directs it.’